Powerful earthquake jolts west Nepal, six killed | Science-Environment

 - Nepal

-A powerful 6.6-magnitude earthquake in west Nepal rocked the Himalayan nation in the early hours of Wednesday, killing at least 6 people and injuring five.
+A powerful 6.6-magnitude earthquake in the remote mountains of west Nepal rocked the Himalayan nation in the early hours of Wednesday, killing at least six persons, including two minors, damaging buildings and sparking panic among the residents.

 According to the National Seismological Centre, the earthquake occurred at 2:12 am with its epicentre at Khaptad National Park in the Doti district.